mattjw79/presentations/creating_scripts/README.md

 -   Determines the interpreter to be used for the script
 -   Is used when running the script directly
 -   Specify any interpreter options

+Notes: The hash-bang, also known as "shebang", describes the interpreter to be used and any options that should apply to that interpreter.
+The hash-bang is only used when the script is not an argument to an interpreter.